Ben De Bono

-Max grew up in a small college town in New York.
-One of Max’s fondest memories as a child was when his dad would bring him to the local comic book shop every Sunday after church in order to buy 25 cent comics.
-Suffice it to say, it is not hard to believe that such an early exposure to genre fiction and Christianity have helped him to garner quite the affinity for both.
-Max recently graduated from Eastern Connecticut State University and was a recipient of the prestigious Lifelong Learner Award in 2011.
+Max grew up in the small college town of New Paltz, New York.
+One of his fondest memories as a child was when his dad would bring him to the local comic book shop every Sunday after church to but 25 cent comics.
+This love for comics followed him into adulthood and became a passion and career pursuit.
+Max earned a Bachelor’s degree in English from Eastern Connecticut State University and was a recipient of the prestigious Lifelong Learner Award in 2011.
 During his final year there, he researched and developed a course on graphic novels which is now being taught at the college.
 In addition to being a lead writer at The Sci-Fi Christian, Max is also a regular contributor and reviewer at Geeks of Doom and a monthly columnist at Hugo Award Winning SF Signal.
 Max lives with his wife in Connecticut and desperately tries to convince her to watch every science fiction television show known to man (it seems to be working).

-Movies: Stargate, Star Wars, Spider-Man, Batman Begins and The Dark Knight, X-Men: First Class, Inception
+Favorite Movies: The Professional, Stargate, Star Wars, Spider-Man 1 & 2, Batman Begins and The Dark Knight, X-Men: First Class, Inception, The Avengers

 Sarah grew up as a non-nerd; or, at least she thought so.
-It was no matter that, as a child, she watched shows like Batman: The Animated Series and Star Trek: The Next Generation, along with viewing all three of the original Star Wars movies.
-Fast forward a few years: Sarah earned her Bachelor’s degree in Organizational Communication with a minor in Painting at the State University of New York at New Paltz in 2009.
-That same year, she married the nerd of her dreams, Max.
-She didn’t fully realize until 2010, when she was immersed in geek culture at the New York Comic Con, that she was, in fact, a certifiable nerd.
-Over the past 5 years prior to this, Max had very cunningly introduced her to great Sci-Fi TV shows, comic books, and graphic novels, and now, she has a love for Sci-Fi that can’t stop, and won’t stop.
-Aside from these hobbies, Sarah works at an insurance company by day, but is a free-spirited singer, artist, ukulele/guitar player, writer, fashion lover, dreamer, friend and youth leader by night.
-Oh, and she LOVES editing.
+Thanks to her older brother, she spent her childhood watching shows like Batman: The Animated Series, Star Trek: The Next Generation and Highlander, along with all three of the original Star Wars movies.
+Sarah went on to earn her Bachelor’s degree in Organizational Communication with a minor in Visual Arts at SUNY New Paltz in 2009.
+That same year, she married the nerd of her dreams, Max (Maximus Prime).
+She didn’t fully realize until she was immersed in geek culture at New York Comic Con for the first time that she was, in fact, a total nerd (and proud of it).

-Books: Blankets, Mouse Guard, The Screwtape Letters, Bone, Scott Pilgrim, Redeeming Love, Nathan the Caveman, Kite Runner
+Books: Blankets, Mouse Guard, BONE, Scott Pilgrim, Redeeming Love, Nathan the Caveman, The Kite Runner, Ender’s Game

-TV: Battlestar Galactica, Lost, Buffy the Vampire Slayer, Angel, Stargate franchise (SG1, Atlantis, SGU), Warehouse 13, Game of Thrones, Downton Abbey, Doctor Who, Once Upon a Time, New Girl
+TV: Battlestar Galactica, LOST, Buffy the Vampire Slayer, Angel, Stargate (SG1, Atlantis, SGU), Warehouse 13, Game of Thrones, Downton Abbey, Doctor Who, Once Upon a Time, New Girl

 In May 1977, Mike Poteet was a five-year-old American history nerd whose favorite place was Colonial Williamsburg and whose hero was Thomas Jefferson.
 Then, his unsuspecting parents took him to see a little flick called Star Wars, and he’s been geeking out on sci-fi and fantasy ever since.
 Mike’s now an ordained minister in the Presbyterian Church (U.S.A.) currently serving the larger church as a freelance writer of Christian education materials.
 He has authored several literature study guides for Christian publisher Progeny Press.
 He’s also placed short stories in two professional anthologies: Star Trek: Strange New Worlds II (Pocket, 1999) and Leaps of Faith: An Anthology of Christian Science Fiction (The Writers Café Press, 2008).
 By day, Mike works in the rare book trade (so if you need to know issue points identifying true first editions of Asimov’s Foundation trilogy, Mike’s your man).
 He and his wife met at the College of William and Mary (giving Mike more reason to love Williamsburg).
 They both earned Masters of Divinity from Princeton Theological Seminary.
 They live in the suburbs of Philadelphia, PA, and are the proud parents of two young padawans.